 work.
 One thing they have in common, though, is they want to be back in the action.
 And

-most of them would do anything to get there─even if it means having to collaborate with one
+most of them would do anything to get there─even if it means having to collaborate with another.

 When a young man is abducted and his kidnappers threaten to broadcast his beheading live